 Works in China:VyprVPN is one of the most sophisticated VPNs in the world and will definitely keep you secure as you travel.
 Includes 30-day money back guarantee.

 Read our review of VyprVPN.

-Should I use a free VPN when traveling abroad?
+Should I use a free VPN for travel abroad?

-Free VPNs don’t invest enough money in cloaking technology and aren’t interested in shipping the same product as paid services.
-You might be able to connect to a server but be prepared to be inundated with spammy advertisements and frequent interruptions in order to convince you to upgrade to a paid package.
+Free VPN services don’t invest enough money in cloaking technology and aren’t interested in shipping the same product as paid services.
+You might be able to connect to a server but be prepared to be inundated with spammy advertisements and frequent interruptions to convince you to upgrade to a paid package.
 Free VPNs have lots of users and relatively few servers, which means servers are often overloaded.
-This makes free VPNs a poor fit for data-intensive tasks like streaming video, playing online games, or even accessing banking and financial services.
+This makes free VPNs a poor fit for online data-intensive tasks like streaming video, playing online games, or even accessing banking and financial services.

 Many unethical and unscrupulous providers have been caught illegally mining user data and selling it to third-party advertisers.
 Others have been known to infect host devices with malware and one has even gone a step further and leveraged idle bandwidth to build botnet armies.